 Mark Phariss has filed to run for Texas state senator, District 8.
-He is running as a Democrat against Brian Chaput in the March 6 primary election.
+He defeated Brian Chaput in the March 6 primary election.

 Community Impact Newspaper sent Phariss a list of questions about his candidacy.
 Below are his answers, edited for publication style.

 Q: Why did you decide to run for this office?